 How to beat winter cravings

 The days are colder, shorter and hearty meals are on our minds.
-But winter comfort food doesn't have to derail your health and wellness goals.
+But winter comfort food doesn't have to derail your health and weight loss goals.
 Enjoy all of your favourite winter meals with these tried-and-tested WW food swaps!

 1. Swap pudding for poached pears

 If you love your winter desserts, there a plenty of healthy winter recipes ideas.
-Poached, baked or roasted seasonal fruits make the perfect winter dessert without the SmartPoints®.
+Poached, baked or roasted seasonal fruits make the perfect winter dessert without breaking your budget.
 Flavours such as vanilla, cinnamon and nutmeg add spice to poached fruit – not to mention a good dose of antioxidant activity.
 Seasonal winter fruits that are great for poaching, baking or roasting include apple, pears, rhubarb and quince.

 Try our recipes for slow-cooked vanilla poached pears or our easy roast quinces with cinnamon and vanilla.